Tax Form 1095-C

 If you were not full-time (worked an average of 30 or more hours per week) or were not enrolled in Anthem Blue Cross you will not receive a Form 1095-C. Adjunct faculty enrolled in the Kaiser plan should receive Form 1095-B from Kaiser.

-Form 1095-C for the 2023 tax year will be sent by the University's third party vendor at the end of February 2024 for those who have not opted out of mailing and forms will also be available in Workday.
+Form 1095-C for the 2024 tax year will be sent by the University's third party vendor at the end of February 2025 for those who have not opted out of mailing and forms will also be available in Workday.
+Electronic versions can be found in your Benefits and Pay worklet in USFWorks by February 24, 2025

 When you receive Form 1095-C, you should keep this form along with your Form W-2 and other wage and tax information documents.